tahacodes/dockerized/README.md

 <b>what is it</b>

-    this is a dockerized platform to deploy a WordPress website by just one command, all images are written from ubuntu:latest base image except WordPress image itself which is using php:fpm because of some dependency issues.
+    this is a dockerized platform to deploy a WordPress website by just one command. all images are written from ubuntu:latest base image except WordPress image itself which is using php:fpm because of some dependency issues.

 <b>how it works</b>